New Natural Gas Pipelines

-Planned Under FERC Rules
+Planned Under FERC "Rules"

 Threaten EMINENT DOMAIN

-The Federal Energy Regulatory Commission, or FERC,
+Federal Energy Regulatory Commission, or FERC, is an independent

-FERC's Top Initiatives & Strategic Plan.
+Initiatives & Strategic Plan.

 Shale Gas Drilling Invades PA